Sandy4321/Optimizing-Malpractice-Insurance/README.md

 # Optimizing Malpractice Insurance
 This project provides a new way to understand risk in medical malpractice insurance, using data science as a means to change the way coverage decisions are made.
 I worked with an Austin-based malpractice insurance company to develop the prediction pipeline.

 Data came from multiple sources in multiple forms.
-I worked with the company's master relational database in addition to data found in the internal file-structure.
+I worked with the company's master relational database in addition to data found in the internal file structure.
 Challenges included duplicates, missing data, inconsistencies, and more.
 Also, we gained access to a third-party, scraped relational database of around 900,000 doctors.
 Challenges here included exploring the 93 tables, SQL queries, and feature extraction.

 The model was used was **SKLearn's RandomForestClassifier**.
 The input: a doctor to be evaluated.
 The output: the doctor's probability scores for each classification.